Cubie87/cubie87.github.io/index.md

 # Home

 Hello!
 Welcome to my little corner of the internet.
-This is a little test website/blog to document my random thoughts/experiments, both for your viewing/enjoyment, but also for me to look back on in the future.
+This is a little test website/blog to document my random thoughts/experiments, both for your viewing/enjoyment, but also for me to look back on for documentation from my past self.

-I'm a university student studying _nerd_ subjects, and have an interest in such.
+I'm a university graduate of _nerd_ subjects, and have an interest in such.

 My current preferred shell is [zsh on wsl](posts/shell.md) on a [Framework Laptop](posts/frameworkLaptop/frameworkLaptop.md).

 I [have mild regrets](posts/s23bloat.md) using a Samsung S23.

-I'm a datahoarder, with a 18TB storage server running on TrueNAS Scale (5x4TB raidz1 + 2x2TB mirror).
+I'm a datahoarder, with a 18TB storage server running on TrueNAS Scale (2x16TB mirror + 2x4TB mirror).
+This is replicated live to an off-site location for redundancy (2x4TB mirror).

+I am a HAM since May 2025 and am still exploring what I want to do there.

 I run a compute server which hosts [Pandora](posts/pandora.md), PiHole, a vpn node, and occasionally minecraft servers.